Jerwins/notes/_posts/2024-07-21-Weekly-Notes-29.md

 ![](https://i.imgur.com/dPGDc2J.jpeg)

 Wife came back to Chennai on Thursday.
-I went to mambalam railway station to pick her up.
+I went to the railway station to pick her up.
 She also had an interview on the same day scheduled at 10.30 am.
 Driving from home to purasawalkam on a weekday at 9 am couldn’t be any worse.
 The traffic was horrible but we made it there at 10.20 am just in time.
 (1 hr 15 min travel time) wondering how she could have reached by auto as it was her initial plan haha.
 Another alternative is to take the metro from St. Thomas Mount to Egmore and take an auto to the interview place.

 ![](https://i.imgur.com/dx65pLA.jpeg)